Emergency-Response-Demo/erdemo.io/serverless.md

 ---
 layout: page
 title: Serverless
-subtitle: Knative Serving and Eventing
+subtitle: Knative Serving and Eventing in ER-Demo
 ---

 # 1. Introduction

+Several ER-Demo services are *serverless* enabled using the capabilities of [Knative](https://red.ht/31Qm6My) on OpenShift.

 Knative extends facilities in Openshift and Kubernetes to provide a scalable environment for deploying services that scale up and down based on demand.
 It also provides an eventing mechanism to provide decoupled messaging to applications running inside an Openshift or Kubernetes cluster.